Ukrainians in Kazakhstan

-Ukrainians ocasionally called the lands in Northern Kazakhstan and Western Siberia as Grey Ukraine (Сірий Клин).
+Ukrainians occasionally called the lands in Northern Kazakhstan and Western Siberia as Grey Ukraine (Сірий Клин).

 History

 Beginning in the end of the 18th century, several waves of both voluntary and involuntary Ukrainian settlers came to Kazakhstan.
 The first Ukrainians to arrive were exiled Haidamaks, members of paramilitary Ukrainian peasant and Cossack bands, who were sent by the Russian government to Kazakhstan after their failed uprising in 1768.

 More significant in terms of their contribution to the Ukrainian ethnic group in Kazakhstan were a large wave of settlers who beginning in the late nineteenth century arrived from almost all of the regions of Ukraine that had been part of the Russian Empire at that time.
 Seeking more opportunities and free land, these voluntary emigrants numbered approximately 100,000 people in Kazakhstan and adjacent regions of Russia by the turn of the century.
 This movement escalated significantly following the agricultural reforms of Russian Prime Minister Pyotr Stolypin in the early 20th century.
 Between 1897 and 1917, the proportion of the population of Kazakhstan that was of Ukrainian ethnicity increased from 1.9% to 10.5%.
 They tended to settle in the regions of Kazakhstan that most resembled Ukraine, in the northern part of Kazakhstan.
 By 1917, Ukrainians came to make up approximately 29.5% of the population of Akmola Province and 21.5% of the population of Turgai province.
 By 1926, according to the census, Kazakhstan was home to 860,000 Ukrainians.

 In the 1930s during the Soviet process of collectivization, approximately 64,000 Ukrainian kulak (relatively wealthy peasant) families were forcibly resettled in Kazakhstan.
-Ukrainians in Kazakhstan had the second highest proportional death rate in the Kazakh famine of 1930–1933 after the Kazakhs themselves.
-The Ukrainian population in Kazakhstan decreased from 859,396 to 549,859 (a reduction of almost 36% of their population) while other ethnic minorities in Kazakhstan lost 12% and 30% of their populations.
+Ethnic minorities in Kazakhstan were significantly affected by the Kazakh famine of 1930–1933 in addition to the Kazakhs.
+According to one estimate Ukrainians in Kazakhstan had the second highest proportional death and migration rate after the Kazakhs themselves.
+Between the 1926 and 1937 censuses, Ukrainian population in Kazakhstan decreased by 36% from 859,396 to 549,859 – mainly from famine and epidemics but also including emigration – while Uzbeks, Uighurs, and other ethnic minorities in Kazakhstan each lost between 12% and 30% of their populations.
+However other estimates state the mortality rate of Ukrainians in Kazakhstan varied between 15% to 18% actually being surpassed by Kazakh Germans who experienced a mortality rate of 20% to 25%.

 The first western Ukrainians were forcibly deported to Kazakhstan from the regions of Galicia and Volhynia when the Soviet Union annexed western Ukraine in 1939-1940.
 They were followed by more deportees from western Ukraine, people who were accused of or having been members of the Organization of Ukrainian Nationalists.
-Approximately 8,000 of the latter were sent to forced labor camps near Karaganda and many of them stayed there after having served their sentences.
+Approximately 8,000 of the latter were sent to a Gulag named Karlag and many of them stayed there after having served their sentences.
 The descendants of the post-World War II Ukrainian immigrants tend to dominate the staffing of Kazakhstan's numerous Ukrainian cultural centers.